Skip to main content

 Wellbore: a machine-drilled hole in the ground that hosts the well.

-Production well (geothermal): a type of geothermal well that transmits heat-containing fluids up from a hydrothermal reservoir to Earth’s surface.
+Production well [geothermal]: a type of geothermal well that transmits heat-containing fluids up from a hydrothermal reservoir to Earth’s surface (see Figure 21).
 It is also used to collect information about the reservoir and fluid.

-Figure: The roles of hydrothermal reservoir, production well and reinjection well for the circulation of heat-transporting fluid in a geothermal system.
+Figure 20: The roles of hydrothermal reservoir, production well, and reinjection well for the circulation of heat-transporting fluid in a geothermal system.

-Reinjection well (geothermal): (also stated as injection well) a type of geothermal well used to reinject heat-depleted fluid and dissolved minerals back into the hydrothermal reservoir after thermal energy has been extracted in the power plant.
+Reinjection well [geothermal] (also stated as injection well): a type of geothermal well used to reinject heat-depleted fluid and dissolved minerals back into the hydrothermal reservoir after thermal energy has been extracted in the power plant (see Figure 21).

 Fluid reinjection fulfils three requirements to maintain a power/heat plant’s production and associated commerciality: (a) extract more thermal energy from the reservoir, (b) replace the fluid previously removed from the reservoir, and (c) keep fractures open and the subsurface fluid pressurized so the fluid keeps flowing.

 Hydraulic fracturing: one method of reservoir stimulation.
-High pressure fluid is injected into rock to create new fractures and/or increase the size, extent, and connectivity of existing fractures (modified after United States Geological Survey, online).
+High pressure fluid is injected into rock to create new fractures and/or increase the size, extent, and connectivity of existing fractures (modified after USGS, 2019).

 Fracking (sometimes spelled fracing): a colloquial term for hydraulic fracturing.
 Fracking is used to create engineered geothermal systems.

-Seismic: an adjective relating to a vibration, tremor or earthquake in Earth (modified after Miriam Webster, online).
+Seismic: an adjective relating to a vibration, tremor or earthquake in Earth (modified after Merriam Webster, 2023).

-Seismicity: the distribution of vibrations, tremors and earthquakes in space and time (modified after Fowler, 1997).
+Seismicity: the distribution of vibrations, tremors, and earthquakes in space and time (modified after Fowler, 1990).

 Natural seismicity: vibrations, tremors and earthquakes that occur during natural adjustments of stress and strain within Earth’s crust.